creati8e/MVPCore/README.md

     override fun <V : MvpView?> afterExecute(currentCommands: Queue<ViewCommand<V>>?, command: ViewCommand<V>?) = Unit
 }
 ```

+## Lifecycle
+View attached in *onStart* method and detached in *onStop* method.

 ## RxJava support

 You can use RxJava 1 or 2.
+Use *subscribeView* method in presenter.
+Subscription list will be cleared when view detached.

+Similarly you can use *addSubscription* method in MvpActivty/MvpFragment.
+Subscription list will be cleared in *onStop*.

 # How to